-In February 2003, Anita launched the First Weekend Club, an initiative designed to build audiences for Canadian films and to support a film’s critical first weekend in theatres.
-What started as a Vancouver based initiative has grown into a national organization which has helped to promote over 400 Canadian films and countless talent.
+Through her work with the script reading series, Anita discovered a need to help Canadian filmmakers find their audience and in 2003 she launched the First Weekend Club, an initiative designed to build awareness around a film’s critical first weekend in theatres.
+What started as a Vancouver based initiative has grown into a national organization which has helped to promote over 700 Canadian films and countless talent.

 Priya has over 15 years experience in various areas of the Canadian film & tv industry.
 She produced and starred in the comedic short, RAJU’S BLIND DATE, which was adapted as a series of radio plays for CBC Radio.
 In 2004 Priya was awarded the prestigious OMDC Al Waxman Calling Card grant.
 Her feature film KUSH KUSH IN THE BUSH, is a romantic comedy being directed by Richie Mehta.
 Priya was awarded the Trailblazer Award at the 2006 Reel World Film Festival for her work promoting diversity onscreen, was a councilor for ACTRA Toronto and is a founding Board Member of ACTRA’s Credit Union.